frankkienl/OuyaLauncherFrankkieNL/README.md

 Note: you must install SuperUser or SuperSu to turn off the console via this Launcher.
 (Or just press the power button, or open the stock launcher)

-It is now possible to change the background.

 Screenshot:

 ![Screenshot](https://raw.github.com/frankkienl/OuyaLauncherFrankkieNL/master/screenshots/ouya_launcher7.jpg "Screenshot")